 Dreams function at a neurological level to reroute neural pathways, called “neuroplasticity,” a process of reorganizing and rerouting the brain.
 For example, let’s say you were a soldier and are haunted by killing civilians.
 No matter how you justify it, it’s just wrong, and your conscience won’t let up.
 You can’t change what happened, but dreaming can give you some distance from it.
 It can give insights.
 It can help you reprocess the experiences in a way that heals the trauma.

 You can work with the imagery consciously as a sort of therapy.
 It’s amazing what apologizing to a dream character and resolving to learn from your mistakes can do.
 And you don’t have to be dreaming to do it.
 A heartfelt daydream can do the trick, or try dream rescripting and active imagination technique.
-See the link at the bottom.

 In some nightmares, what makes them so frightening is obvious—the serial killer pursuing you; the tidal wave enveloping you; the evil presence haunting you—but sometimes your reactions stand out as overreactions.
 When you react powerfully to imagery in a dream it’s because you subconsciously know what it symbolizes.